openflighthpc/concertim-ansible-playbook/docker/README.md

 ### Start the containers

 To start the containers, run the script `start-containers.sh` found in this directory.
-That script is a small wrapper around `docker-compose up`.
-The script takes the same arguments as `docker-compose up`; you will likely want to pass `--detach`.
+That script is a small wrapper around `docker compose up`.
+The script takes the same arguments as `docker compose up`; you will likely want to pass `--detach`.

 ```